 The rest of the rebuild will happen over the course of the year, with researchers and the Łı́ı́dlı̨ı̨ Kų́ę́ First Nation involved.
 (Attempts to reach the First Nation for this article were not successful.)

-In 2022, Scotty Creek became one of the world’s first fully Indigenous-led research stations in collaboration with Wilfrid Laurier University.
+In 2022, Scotty Creek became one of the world’s first fully Indigenous-led research stations.
 Sonnentag says the rebuild is an opportunity to involve the First Nation in recreating Scotty Creek right from the start.

 “How do we set up the stuff?
 What are these measurements about?
 What do we want to accomplish?”
 He said, listing questions the university and First Nation can answer together.